hnkim/GnCDataProjectRK/README.md

 - writes the tidy data set to `tidy_dataset.txt`

 ## The Raw Data
-The R script includes the steps to download zip file and from the below link;
+The R script includes the steps to download/extract the zip file from the below link;
 <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>